-Hippias of Elis was among the half dozen or so principally influential sophists of antiquity. along with Protagoras and Gorgias, among others.
+Hippias of Elis was among a half dozen or so principally influential sophists from classical antiquity.
+He joins the ranks of Protagoras and Gorgias, among others.
 Surviving accounts of Hippias can be found in Plato’s Protagoras, Hippias Minor, Hippias Major, and Xenophon’s Memorabilia.
-Apparently his main objective was self-suffiency, and thus he learned as many skills as possible.
-However, per the dialogue, Hippias values his skill in crafting beautiful speeches the most, as he vainly proclaims his self-importance in Elis as a judge and orator.
+Apparently Hippias’s main struggle was for self-suffiency, and thus he decided to learn as many skills in life as possible.
+However, per the Greater Hippias dialogue, Hippias claims to value his skill in crafting beautiful speeches the most.
+He vainly proclaims his self-importance in Elis as a judge and orator.

 Hippias is proclaimed ‘beautiful’ for his robe and shoes and exhibition of speeches.
-He is addressed at the opening of the dialogue as “Hippias, the beautiful and the wise,” as Hippias praises his art of teaching virtue in order to gain money, and he boasts about his exorbitant wealth.
-As the dialogue progresses it moves from the easy to the difficult, from the appearance of the beautiful, to more precise and possibly knowable accounts.
-In the end Hippias’s opinions do not changed, but Socrates claims to have gained a better understanding of the beautiful things, and that they are difficult.
+He is addressed at the opening of the dialogue as “Hippias, the beautiful and the wise,” while Hippias praises his own art of teaching virtue in order to gain money, and he boasts about his exorbitant wealth.
+As the dialogue progresses it moves from the easy to the difficult, from the appearance of the beautiful, to more precise and knowable accounts.
+In the end, Hippias’s opinions have not changed, but Socrates claims to have gained a better understanding of the beautiful things, and a new awareness that they are difficult.

-The dialogue points to the relationship between the knower and the thing known, or as a Kantian might say, the quest for the “thing in itself,” or as a contemporary psychologist might say, the subject and the object.
-The Greater Hippias touches on this epistemological problem, as perhaps the noble and philosophic life is one of pursuing the beautiful things, in an effort to gain knowledge of the ideas behind, the truth.
+The dialogue points to the relationship between the knower and the thing known.
+As a Kantian might say, the quest is for the “thing in itself,” or as a contemporary psychologist might say, they are bridging the gap between the subject and the object.
+The Greater Hippias touches on this epistemological problem, as perhaps the noble and philosophic life is one driven to pursue the beautiful things in an effort to gain knowledge of the ideas beneath the surface.
 Perhaps the beautiful is a kind of gateway to truth, and episteme.
 It cannot be denied that there is an element of relative subjectivity when it comes to beauty, as opposed to truth -each person has their own unique taste, but nevertheless we might say there is a kind of underlying order, harmony, timeliness, musical-nature to the beautiful.
-Beauty is dependent upon the human experience of things or imitations of things (i.e. experiencing a beautiful view of mountains, and also experiencing a beautiful painting of mountains.
-In either case the viewer must meet the appearance of the object).
-In any case, the beautiful does not provide lasting satiety.
-It points to a deeper truth and satisfaction beyond.
+Beauty is dependent upon the human experience of things or imitations of things (i.e. experiencing a beautiful view of mountains, contra experiencing a beautiful painting of mountains.
+In either case the viewer meets the appearance or eidos of the object).
+The beautiful does not provide lasting satiety.
+It points to a deeper truth and a satisfaction beyond.

 However, there is a danger to beauty, particularly with charming but vapid men like Hippias who see only the pleasant things and call them beautiful.
 In Plato’s Symposium a much more optimistic account of beauty is conveyed -as beautiful things lead up to the beautiful, while in the Greater Hippias beauty is suspicious, a temptress like the sirens in Homer’s Odyssey attempting to fix one’s gaze only upon the vain, charming things in life.